drunarayan/barospection/README.md

 ## Course repository for the ***Intro to Spectroscopy 2026*** *seminar starts Apr 28*
-taught for BRIEF Boyce Astro Foundation by Chandru Narayan. (updated April 24, 2026) - email chandru@ [drunarayan@gmail.com](email://drunarayan@gmail.com) if you have any questions about the seminar.
+*taught for BRIEF Boyce Astro Foundation by Chandru Narayan. (updated April 24, 2026) - email chandru@ [drunarayan@gmail.com](email://drunarayan@gmail.com) if you have any questions about the seminar*.

 ### BAROSpection - Introduction to Spectroscopy [2026 course flyer](docs/barospection_flyer.png)